 Ingredients

-- 4 stems of Mexican oregano (or sub fresh oregano with 1 pinch coriander or 1 pinch of lemon zest)
+- 4 stems Mexican oregano or sub fresh oregano with 1 pinch coriander or 1 pinch of lemon zest

 Instructions